 Some websites may take more time to load than usual.
 A message may appear in status bar saying “Resolving host.”
 You’ll find that the websites are not properly loaded and links aren’t clickable either.
 It is wise to scan corrupted registry keys of Chrome and eliminate junk created by it using the error scanner, RegInOut.
 Download it from the link below to accelerate fixing of this problem:

 Delay Detecting Valid IP Address

-The process of validating IP Address is done using DNS cache located in your hard drive.
-Simply type your IP Address in the address bar of your web browser to fix this issue.
+The process of validating IP Address is done using DNS cache located on your hard drive.
+Just type your IP Address in the address bar of your web browser to fix this issue.
 Example: 17.178.03.03